Metatab/metapack/docs/source/GeneratingRows.rst

 Generating Rows
 ================

-Metatab Datafile terms can reference programs and IPython notebooks to generate rows.
+Metatab Datafile terms can reference python functions, programs and IPython notebooks to generate rows.

 To reference a program, the ``Root.Datafile`` must be a URL with a ``program`` scheme and a relative path.
 Usually, the file is placed in a subdirectory named 'scripts' at the same level as the ``metadata.csv`` file.
 It must be an executable program, and may be any executable program.

 When a data package is created, regardless of the type, a filesystem package is created first, then other types of packages are created from the filesystem package.
 This means that the row-generating program is only run once per resource when multiple packages are created, and also that the program can open the Metatab package being used to run the program to access previously created resource files.

 Generating Rows With Functions
 ******************************